complexsystemslab/project_ideas/project_ideas.md

 ### Project idea 6

-This is a project on automatically discovering scientific laws (like Kepler's Law) from data.
+This is a project on automatically discovering scientific laws (like Kepler's Law) and invariants (like Boyle's Law) from data.

-This would involve building a Bayesian model and/or probabilistic programming model of infection dynamics (like a SIR model) or an intra-cellular regulatory network [5].
+This may involve building a model or Bayesian model and/or probabilistic programming model of infection dynamics (like a SIR model) or an intra-cellular regulatory network [5].
 This would apply a probabilistic programming model to infection data from different sources.

 This would be an explainable AI model for a complex model of a physical system.